Martin Kampmann: Ultimate Fighting Championship

 Kampmann then lost another controversial decision to Diego Sanchez on March 3, 2011, at UFC Live: Sanchez vs. Kampmann.
 The bout saw Kampmann outstrike and stagger Sanchez over three rounds (including dropping Sanchez with a punch in the first round), with Sanchez's relentless pace and aggression giving him the nod on all three scorecards.
 Kampmann stopped 14 out of Sanchez's 15 takedown attempts, and also out-landed him 79–51 in total strikes (according to FightMetric, which scored the fight 29-28 Kampmann).
 The bout earned Fight of the Night honors.

 Kampmann was expected to face John Howard on June 26, 2011, at UFC on Versus 4 However, Kampmann was forced out of the bout with an injury and replaced by Matt Brown.

 Kampmann defeated Rick Story via split decision on November 19, 2011, at UFC 139.
+After a rough first round, Kampmann once again showed his heart and came back to win.
 Dana White incorrectly reported at the post fight press conference that the judge's scores had been tabulated incorrectly and should have been announced as unanimous decision in favor of Kampmann.
 According to the California State Athletic Commission's website and confirmed by MMADecisions.com, judge Susan Thomas-Gitlin in fact scored the fight in favor of Story.

 Kampmann then faced former number-one contender Thiago Alves on March 3, 2012, at UFC on FX 2.
 After being rocked late, Kampmann latched a guillotine choke onto Alves with one minute remaining in the third round, forcing him to tap.
 For his performance, Kampmann was awarded Submission of the Night honors.

 Kampmann faced Jake Ellenberger on June 1, 2012, at The Ultimate Fighter 15 Finale.
 After a first round which saw Kampmann nearly finished after being knocked down by Ellenberger, Kampmann defeated Ellenberger via second-round knockout due to a series of knees.
 The performance also earned Kampmann Knockout of the Night honors.

 Kampmann faced Johny Hendricks on November 17, 2012, at UFC 154.
 He lost the fight via knockout in the first round.

 Kampmann faced Carlos Condit in a rematch on August 28, 2013, at UFC Fight Night 27.
 After Kampmann controlled the action for most of the first round, Condit dominated the remainder of the fight, finishing Kampmann via TKO in the fourth round.
-Despite the loss, Kampmann was rewarded for his efforts by earning his second Fight of the Night bonus award.
+Despite the loss, Kampmann was rewarded for his efforts and heart by earning his second Fight of the Night bonus award.

 On January 9, 2014, Kampmann said that he was going to take a hiatus from fighting; he was not retiring, but needed a break.
 While still maintaining a "hiatus," and not ready to publicly announce his retirement from fighting, Kampmann was named full-time coach of Team Alpha Male, based in Sacramento, California in September 2014.

 On January 6, 2016, Kampmann publicly confirmed his decision to retire.